-As a former teacher, I'm often surprised at what some past-pupils remember.
+As a former teacher, I'm often surprised at what some of my past students remember of our time together.
 It would be less embarrassing on occasions if they conveniently forgot.
-"I remember you saying one time. .." and out it comes, if not word for word, at least in its general thrust as they heard it.
+"I remember you saying one time. .." and then, if not word for word, they give at least in its general thrust of what was said.
 Even merely spoken words can have an extraordinary life-span.
-Sometimes we remember things our parents said, long after they are gone; their words are not dead so long as we are alive and recall them.
+Sometimes we remember things our parents said, long after they are gone.
+Their words and outlook are not dead so long as we are alive and recall them.

-What's true of the ordinary word is even more true of God's.
-That's what's stressed in today's readings.
-It's put in the strongest of terms in the reading from Isaiah 55:10-11: "So it is with the word that goes from my mouth: it will not return to me unfulfilled, or before having carried out my good pleasure and having achieved what it was sent to do."
-The only defence against God's word is inadvertent or deliberate deafness.
-And being deaf or hard of hearing is something today's Gospel does not recommend.
-In fact, it urges us to hive our ears cocked.
-But it conveys that message in a different image.
+What's true of our everyday words is even more true of God's word.
+That's what's stressed in today's readings and stated memorably by Isaiah: "So it is with the word that goes from my mouth: it will not return to me unfulfilled, or before having carried out my good pleasure and having achieved what it was sent to do."
+The only defence against God's word is deafness, whether inadvertent or deliberate.
+And refusing to listen is something today's Gospel does not recommend.
 It urges us to let the Word fall into good soil, so that it can yield a rich harvest in our lives.